 Your practice goals are an extension of your vision, mission, and priorities.
 While your specific objectives might change from time to time, they should consistently enhance your practice and brand image.
 For example, if superior patient service is a priority, then one of your goals should focus on delivering exceptional patient service.
 Achieving this goal will enhance your practice’s reputation, improve your conversion rate, and lead to more satisfied patients.

 In this article, we’ll explore setting specific goals that are realistic, measurable, and attainable.

+Setting achievable goals puts you in the driver’s seat and gives you the power to steer your practice in whatever direction you desire.
 Here are five simple steps to make sure you reach your goals.

-1. Identify Your Specific Objectives: In a medical practice, a mission statement is not just a document, but a purpose that is accompanied by strong conviction.
-When a mission statement is clearly defined, it does not just describe a business; it sets the stage for the future success of the business.
-It is important to take the time to articulate the different short-term and long-term goals of your practice by reflecting on why you started your practice in the first place.
+Start with your mission statement.
+When you clearly define your mission statement, it sets the stage for the future success of your practice.
+It is important to articulate the short-term and long-term goals for your practice by reflecting on why you started the practice in the first place.
 Your mission statement should answer the following key questions:

 - What market do you serve?

 - Why should patients come to your practice?